What is tooth extraction?

-A simple tooth extraction involves removing a tooth that has erupted through the gums completely and is visible in the mouth.
-Surgical extraction consists of removing teeth that have either not erupted or have erupted only partially.
-Dr. Truong performs both simple and surgical tooth extractions in her Richardson and Dallas offices.
-For surgical extractions, such as for impacted wisdom teeth, your dentist will refer you to an oral surgeon.
+Simple tooth extraction involves removing a tooth that has erupted through the gums completely and is visible in the mouth.
+Surgical tooth extraction consists of removing teeth that have either not erupted or have erupted only partially.
+At our office, we perform both simple and surgical tooth extractions, though in some complicated cases, we may refer you to an oral surgeon for optimal results.

-Teeth may need removal for a number of reasons.
-While we take great measures to save an extremely decayed or infected tooth, some patients are not good candidates for root canal procedures.
-Other times, extraction is the best option to help treat an infection and prevent it from spreading.
-Teeth that are loose due to advanced periodontal disease, as well as teeth that are fractured beneath the gum line, are also good candidates for extraction.
+We take great measures to save an extremely decayed or infected tooth, but some patients are not good candidates for root canal treatment.
+Therefore, extraction could be the best option to help treat the infection and prevent it from spreading.
+Teeth that are loose due to advanced periodontal disease, as well as teeth that are fractured beneath the gum line, may also require extraction.

-After your extraction, your dentist will ask you to bite on a piece of gauze to help control bleeding.
+Following tooth extraction, your dentist will ask you to bite on a piece of gauze to help control bleeding.
 After about an hour, a blood clot will form in the socket.
 Disturbing the blood clot can compromise the healing process, so don’t do anything that will dislodge it, such as spitting, sucking on a straw, or smoking, within the first 24 hours.
-Dr. Truong will give you specific instructions for aftercare, but generally speaking, you should only consume a soft diet and avoid brushing your teeth for the first day to keep the clot intact.
-You may place an ice pack on your cheek near the extraction site to prevent swelling, and be sure to follow your dentist’s instructions for taking pain medications.
-After the site has completely healed, you should return to our Dallas or Richardson dental office for a consultation on replacing your missing tooth with a bridge, partial denture, or dental implant restoration.
+Your dentist will give you specific instructions for aftercare, and if appropriate, discuss your options for replacing the extracted tooth.